solo-io/gloo/docs/content/guides/security/auth/jwt/claim_routing.md

         - stage
 ```

-The `subsetSpec` configuration instructs Gloo to partition the endpoints of the `echoapp` service into subsets based on
+The `subsetSpec` configuration instructs Gloo Edge to partition the endpoints of the `echoapp` service into subsets based on
 the values of the `stage` label.
 In our case, this will result in two subsets, `primary` and `canary`.

 ### Generate JWTs